 The ECM and the throttle control motor control the idle on most of these systems, omitting the IAC valve.
 Both cable-operated and TAC throttle bodies collect carbon around the throttle plate.
 The ECM compensates as the carbon builds, moving the throttle plates at rest or home position.

 Cleaning this carbon and performing a relearn can repair the problem.
 However, a defective throttle position, throttle control motor, or reduction gear problem typically requires the replacement of the entire unit.

 TP Sensor Diagnosis and Repair

 The throttle position sensor in the waveform above has a skip that results in hesitation during acceleration.
-The ECM will set a fault code and enter limp-home mode if the throttle position sensor is faulty or indicates a different throttle angle than expected.
+The throttle position sensor is faulty: the ECM will set a fault code and enter limp-home mode.

-Understandably most of these units are sealed and tamper-proof.
+Understandably, most of these units are sealed and tamper-proof.
 If something inside is faulty, the TAC is replaced.
-Diagnose wiring and circuit problems like high resistance, a short, an open, or a corroded or spaded connector visually and with a multimeter.
+Diagnose wiring and circuit problems like high resistance, a short, an open, or a damaged or spaded connector visually and with a multimeter.